All Undergraduate Courses - College of Nursing

 NUR 250.
 Human Pathophysiology Concepts.
 3 credits.
 FA, SP

 NUR 250 provides an overview of pathophysiological concepts across the lifespan.
 The course will define fundamental concepts, identify principles of health alterations, and provide an overview of common pathologies as well as the pathophysiological alterations related to body systems.
 It is designed for students with limited or no clinical experience.
-P: Admission to ANC; Compliance requirements completed.
+P: Admission to Accelerated Bachelor of Science in Nursing program; Compliance requirements completed.
 P or CO: NUR 235, NUR 236.

 NUR 252.
 Human Pathophysiology.
 3 credits.
 SP, SU